Costa Rica

 Ports of entry offices

-Place details mention: check in steps, required documents, fees or payments and departure requirements.
+Place details mention: check in steps, required documents, fees or payments, prearrival requirements, departure requirements and temporary import requirements.

 Offers: Port authority.

-Place details mention: check in steps, required documents, temporary import requirements and opening hours.
+Place details mention: check in steps, required documents, fees or payments, opening hours and temporary import requirements.

 Offers: Immigration.